Carroll County Courthouse (Ohio): Interior

-The interior hosts smooth mosaic tiled floors, recently lowered ceilings and ornate steel staircases.
-The interior hosts four levels, one of which is underground.
-A renovation updated many features in the courthouse, such as wiring, heating and cooling and several decorative pieces.
+The interior hosts smooth mosaic the building features tiled floors, recently lowered ceilings, and ornate steel staircases.
+Its interior comprises four levels, including one underground.
+A renovation modernized many aspects of the courthouse, including its wiring, heating and cooling systems, as well as several decorative elements.

-The courthouse is connected to the county jail and court annex located in the back of the complex.
-The annex was built in 1976 and is a simple red brick structure with no adornment and large rectangular windows.
-A solid balustrade runs along the building and hides the flat roof.
+The courthouse is connected to a county jail and a court annex located at the rear of the complex.
+The annex, constructed in 1976, is a plain red brick structure with minimal ornamentation and large rectangular windows.
+A solid balustrade runs along the top, concealing the flat roof.